 Complete Eye Exams In The Heart of Calgary, AB

-Regardless of your age or physical health, Dr. Dianna Leong, Dr. Anh Bui and Dr. Thomas Jay Yung encourage you to have regular eye exams.
+Regardless of your age or physical health, Dr. Dianna Leong, Dr. Anh Bui and Dr. Elizabeth Yan encourage you to have regular eye exams.

 During a complete eye exam at our Country Hills office, your eye doctor will not only determine your prescription for eyeglasses or contact lenses, but will also check your eyes for common eye diseases, assess how your eyes work together as a team and evaluate your eyes as an indicator of your overall health.